-Local and Regional Water Supplies

-As well as the two major water supply schemes, above, water is also supplied by the Government from 12 Regional Water Supply schemes to 43 towns and from 99 local water supply schemes to 101 towns.
-The water comes from a variety of sources including underground, artificial catchments and stream flow.
+Local and Other Regional Water Supplies.
+As well as the major water supply schemes above, water is also supplied by the Government from 8 other Regional Water Supply Schemes to 21 towns and from 99 local water supply schemes to 101 towns.
+The water comes from a variety of sources including underground, artificial catchments and stream flows.